MajorCaiger/MajorAdaptiveViews/README.md

 # MajorAdaptiveViews
-ZF2 module that allows you to specify different ViewControllers to render your response based on the requested content type
+ZF2 module that allows you to specify different View Controllers to render your response based on the requested Content Type